clarus/coq-chick-blog/README.md

 We can either:

-* return a pure value
+* return a pure value of type `A`
 * call an external command and wait for its result

-The purity of Coq ensures that each request is answered in finite time with no errors.
+The purity of Coq ensures that each request is answered in finite time without errors.
 We specify the behavior of the server in `Spec.v`.